szabyg/capkom-wizard/README.md

 Run the following command to keep compiling the coffeescript into javascript.
 It needs coffeescript installed to run. coffee -c -w -o lib src/*.coffee

+## Documentation
 To generate documentation automatically run the following command.
 It needs docco installed. docco src/*.coffee

-## Documentation
-Install and run docco for compiling the documentation like this: docco src/*.coffee

 ## License